 One of the first ways I got involved in the community was to volunteer at the local humane society.
 I did this for five years, until it closed.
 For 12 years, I have been a mentor to 7th and 8th grade students in the Reading Buddy program at the local elementary school.

 Our lesbian community share a variety of activities, including outings to concerts and concerts booked by our resident Jan S, cook-outs, writing group, pot-lucks, game night, and other spur-of-the-moment events.
 You’ll love it here for many reasons!
 Come visit and see!

 Rand lives in a small cabin she built on her land.

 Pat lives in a double-wide trailer with her dog, Sally, and gardens in Earth Boxes on her back deck.

-Jan and her daughter, Jamie, live in a cozy two bedroom cabin, originally built by Emily.
-They have two cats.
-Jan is famous for her baking!
+Jan lives in a cozy two bedroom cabin, originally built by Emily.
+Jan has two cats, and is famous for her baking!
 And her elaborate desserts.

 Janice lives in a two bedroom, two bath single wide trailer, She has chickens, rabbits, and dogs.
 And loves to wheel and deal and attend auctions.

 I came to Alapine in 1999.
 I was looking for a community of women, where I could live in comfort and not have to struggle to survive as I got older – so I wanted to be sure I could have the conveniences I was used to.
 I live in a three bedroom, two bath double-wide with my desired conveniences: hot and cold running water, flush toilets, washer and dryer, dish washer, internet, and a separate woodworking shop.
 It was also very important to me to live in womyn-only space, where my neighbors and my friends are one and the same.

 Jan has the only two-story in the village.
 And has a complete kiln set-up below the house.
 She is a working artist with works in private collections all over the world.